 - Mood Whiplash: The story "The Hill of the Lone Star Tree" centers around an elderly Quagsire's search for his lost love, with predictably depressing results.
 This is a far cry from the lighthearted comedy of the rest of the series.

-- Shameful Shrinking: Clefairy does this when someone criticizes it for running as fast as they can to deliver a message, which still took them all morning long.
+- Shameful Shrinking: Clefairy does this when Almond criticizes him for running as fast as he can to deliver Jigglypuff's message, which still took him all morning long.

 - Shrinking Violet: Clefairy literally shrinks when he is upset or someone is critizing him.